ccarvalho-eng/ccarvalho-eng/README.md

     1. We should take them to the heart and use them as a learning opportunity.
 7. **Refactoring**
     1. Don’t change something that is working.
     2. We can always keep it backward compatible while adding a better version.
+7. **Deploys**
+    1. Should happen often.